What is a Tummy Tuck (Abdominoplasty)?

 Tummy Tuck Before & After Photo

-Abdominoplasty (Tummy Tuck) FAQs
+Abdominoplasty (Tummy Tuck) FAQS

 Whether or not this procedure will remove your stretch marks is wholly dependent upon their location.
 If they are on your lower abdomen, there is a good chance many of your stretch marks will be removed when the excess skin is trimmed.
 But the procedure can’t do anything about stretch marks outside of the incision areas.

-Dr. Weiner wants his tummy tuck patients to be certain they are not going to have any additional children.
+Dr. Wiener wants his tummy tuck patients to be certain they are not going to have any additional children.
 This isn’t an arbitrary thing — all of the improvements made with your abdominoplasty surgery will be negated by another pregnancy and subsequent delivery.
 The same stretching of the skin will occur.
 It’s likely your stomach muscles could become separated in the center once again.
 Plus, unlike before, now your scars from your incisions can become stretched and distorted.
 If you’re even considering having another child, this procedure needs to be postponed.

-The changes made by Dr. Weiner are permanent.
+The changes made by Dr. Wiener are permanent.
 The sagging skin he has removed is gone for good.
 If he has brought separated muscles back to the center that will permanently slim your contour and waist.
 Pockets of fat he’s removed with liposuction are gone.
 As long as you maintain a healthy weight and incorporate exercise into your life you’ll be thrilled with the results of your abdominoplasty for the rest of your life

-A tummy tuck creates a long lower scar, but Dr. Weiner places it just above the pubic area and it can be hidden under a bathing suit bottom or underwear.
+A tummy tuck creates a long lower scar, but Dr. Wiener places it just above the pubic area and it can be hidden under a bathing suit bottom or underwear.
 He also uses medical adhesive where possible for surface incisions to minimize scarring.
 The upper incision can often be made through the belly button, so it is effectively hidden.

 This is major surgery and it therefore involves all the risks of any procedure: excessive bleeding, poor wound healing, infection, and the like.
 But this procedure is highly successful and has very low risk because this area of the body deals with large muscles and relatively thick skin.
 The lower abdomen is also not an area with extensive nerve sensitivity.